Entropy and diffusion characterize mutation accumulation and biological information loss

 \section{Acknowledgments}

-The authors dedicate this work to their parents, Wolfgang Baehr and Jeanne Frederick.
-The authors thank their mentors, Michael Lynch and Hubert Klahr; and also their communities, scientific and otherwise, for their congenial atmosphere and \emph{tolerance}.
+The authors acknowledge their parents, Wolfgang Baehr and Jeanne Frederick.
+The authors also seek to acknowledge their mentors, Michael Lynch and Hubert Klahr; and also their communities, scientific and otherwise, for their congenial atmosphere and \emph{tolerance}.
 This work has been funded in part by NIH GMS grant 5R35GM122566-08 and the National Science Foundation, DBI-2119963, 2021-2026, BII: Mechanisms of Cellular Evolution.
 Figures 1 and 2 were created with the assistance of Biorender.
 Figure 2 was created with the assistance of Man Lin.